vitaliihonta/landing/content/posts/zio-temporal-intro.md

 ## Content Sync Architecture
 Now we can go back to the business task.
-Let's jump ahead a little to the Content sync platform architecture using Temporal!
+Let's get ahead a little to the Content sync platform architecture using Temporal!
 ![Content sync architecture](/images/content_sync_architecture.jpg)

 Important notes here: